breach-of-contract-florida-law

 In Florida, for a contract to be valid, it needs an offer, acceptance, consideration, and proof of both parties agreeing to make it legally binding. (as per Florida Statutes § 671.201).

-In cases of breach of contract, various remedies are available for the aggrieved party, including:
+In cases of contract violation, various remedies are available for the aggrieved party, including:

 • seeking specific performance